Codaisseur/taste-of-big-data/03-data-in-javascript/README.md

 You can now type the name of the file.
 Please call it `movies.js`.
 Again, no capitals, spaces et cetera:
 ![new file with the name movies.js](https://cd.sseu.re/moviesJsFileAboutToBeCreated.png)

-Although still empty; now is a nice moment to save the file.
+Although still empty, now is a nice moment to save the file.

 In your app, there are 3 files now: The `index.html`, `styles.css`, and your empty `movies.js`.